schroedermatt/data-demo/assets/03_hands-on-011y.md

 Validate that Jaeger is up and running by navigating to [http://localhost:16686](http://localhost:16686)

-In the search panel on the left, you may see a "jaeger-query" service listed but you should not see anything else at this point.
+In the search panel on the left, you may see a "jaeger-query" service listed, but you should not see anything else at this point.

 ## 3) Run data-demo with Tracing Enabled

+Now that the infrastructure is up and running, we'll send some data through so that we can inspect how tracing works.

 > See this [Hands On: Environment Setup](https://github.com/schroedermatt/data-demo/blob/main/assets/00_hands-on-setup.md) for additional details on cloning, configuring, and running [data-demo](https://github.com/schroedermatt/data-demo).